hurd-x0/installKubernetesIran/README.md

 `$ ./kubectl.sh`
 `$ ./minikube.sh`

-To define virtualization in minikube you can use this;
+To define virtualization in minikube you can use this:

 (Virtualbox)

 `$ ./setup-minikube.sh virtualbox`

 OR

 (KVM Virtualization)

 `$ ./setup-minikube.sh kvm`

 then start minikube to create first minikube service: